 - Monitoring frequencies for playground fall surfaces will be determined by the need to maintain compliance with ADA and National Playground Safety standards, regardless of the service level of the park in which the playground is located.
 These surfaces will be monitored at least monthly. - Mechanical means will be utilized to disrupt the life cycle of weeds before they are established and before they can set seed.
-The goal is to eradicate seed sources in close proximity to the fall surfaces. - No registered pesticide will be used within a playground (see Appendix I).
+The goal is to eradicate seed sources in close proximity to the fall surfaces. - No registered pesticide will be used within 25 feet of the fall surface areas of playgrounds and exercise stations (see Appendix I).
 All controls will be focused on prevention practices, mechanical removal, or rarely, biological control.